18F/handbook/_pages/how-we-work/purchase-requests.md

 - [Software]({{site.baseurl}}/software)
 - [Equipment]({{site.baseurl}}/equipment)

-You can use the [micropurchase request form](https://docs.google.com/forms/d/e/1FAIpQLSd-GoOE9xWWfJvdZNRP3SE7mj5ysI_RfM8brxdG8YpyJV9yKA/viewform) to request an official purchase of anything under $10,000.
-Upon completing it, you will get an automated email, which confirms the details you entered, outlines any further actions you need to take, and loops in everyone who would need to approve your type of request.
+Upon completing the form, you will get an automated email, which confirms the details you entered, outlines any further actions you need to take, and loops in everyone who would need to approve your type of request.
 Different types of requests have different timelines for completion, but you should expect a response from whoever is identified to review your request within two business days.

 ## Business cards